KdrMkLabs/TicketBundle/readme.md

 }
 ```

-### II.
-Download the bundle library and dependencies with composer by running the command
+Now, update the bundle with composer:

 ```
 $ composer update kdrmklabs/ticket-bundle
 ```

-### III.
+### II.
 Enable and register the Bundle in the AppKernel

 ```php
 // file: app/AppKernel.php